Zarah Garde-Wilson: Melbourne gangland killings

-Garde-Wilson's role in uncovering the Lawyer X scandal originated from her first-hand experiences during the Melbourne gangland wars.
-As a criminal defence lawyer, she represented several high-profile clients who were unknowingly compromised by their own attorney, Nicola Gobbo, who was secretly acting as a police informant under the codename "Informer 3838".
+In the course of her involvement, she represented several high-profile clients who were unknowingly compromised by their own attorney, Nicola Gobbo, who was secretly acting as a police informant under the codename "Informer 3838" (also known as Lawyer X).
 Garde-Wilson's concerns about leaks within the legal system and her public questioning of the legal integrity of Victoria Police began to intensify during the late 2000s.
 However, her calls for broader public and legal scrutiny that eventually exposed Nicola Gobbo's role as "Informer 3838" escalated significantly around 2018 when the media first publicly disclosed Gobbo's role as an informant.

 Following the revelations surrounding Nicola Gobbo's dual role as a lawyer and a police informant, the Royal Commission into the Management of Police Informants was established.
 Garde-Wilson provided testimony during this inquiry, which scrutinized the conduct of Victoria Police and the implications of using a legal professional as an informant.
 In response to the Commission's findings and the subsequent impact on public trust in the justice system, Garde-Wilson, along with other prominent Australian lawyers, called for significant reforms.
 In July 2023, following the closure of the Lawyer X Office of the Special Investigator, these legal practitioners, including Garde-Wilson, demanded an official apology from former Victorian Premier Daniel Andrews, emphasizing the need for reforms to restore integrity within the judicial system.

+The ABC News report published in December 2025 found that the Victorian Police had been collecting and reviewing evidence collected as part of a secret bugging program in Victoria's high-security prisons, Garde-Wilson likened it to the Lawyer X scandal, stating it was improbable anyone would be held professionally accountable.